 Design – Sanne Puijk

-Orchestra – Mosa Saxophone Quartet, Southern Brass, horns from the horn clas of Conservatorium Maastricht (flute, bass, percussion)
+Orchestra – Mosa Saxophone Quartet, Southern Brass, French Horns of the Horn Class of Conservatorium Maastricht, Flute/Piccolo, Contrabass and Percussion